noobforanonymous/instabruteforce/README.md

 <code>how to check your chrome version</code>
 <pre>Go to chrome settings and click about chrome and now you saw your version</pre>
 <h3>step 2 : Now <a href="https://chromedriver.chromium.org/downloads">click here</a> and you redirect to chromedriver webpage select your chrome version and download the webdriver ..the driver name like this chromedriver_win32</h3>
-<h3>Enter your chromedriver path here for more information visit my youtube channel</h3>
+<h3>Enter your chromedriver path here for more information visit my <a href = "https://www.youtube.com/channel/UCpKJnmkqAYVqLbl3ZWhh4yA"> youtube channel </a></h3>
 <pre>PATH="C:/Users/Acer/Downloads/chromedriver_win32/chromedriver.exe"</pre>
 <h3>Enter your username or victim name</h3>
 <pre>username = rthacks.find_element_by_name('username')